wuzhenyubuaa/SODGAN/README.md

 we take training stlyegan as an example:

 a.
 Download pretrained model from StyleGAN [https://github.com/NVlabs/stylegan].
-Put pretrained model in  your/path/ and you have revised the path of stylegan_checkpoint in ./experiments/cat_sod.json
+Put pretrained model in  'your/path/' and you have revised the path of 'stylegan_checkpoint' of ./experiments/cat_sod.json

 ```
 python train_stylegan_G_mask.py --exp experiments/<exp_name>.json